intagaming/hxann.com/content/posts/evergreen-star/index.md

 Evergreen* software must ensure the followings:

-- Must be tested.
+- The happy cases must be tested.
 This is the core of the software's specification.
+    - Ideally test all cases you can think of, but if short on time, happy cases are enough.
 - All the software's dependencies must be vendored.
 - The environment that the software runs in must be deterministic.
+- Any exception that leaves the system in an unknown state must crash the software.
 - If software crashes, it must be restarted, no limits on how many times it restarts.
     - A software crash, in other words, is the fact that something did not went